The 5 Things Your Event Hire Fees Can Cover

 Have you ever wondered why they cost what they do?

-If your event hire fees don't specifically include delivery, installation and pickup fees, what else might you be paying for?
+If your event hire fee line items don't specifically include delivery, installation and pickup fees, what else might you be paying for?

 Here's five things your event hire fees go towards.